community-elements/elements-dndwiki/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest an idea for the Aurora Builder software.
+about: Suggest an idea for the D&D Wiki Repository.
 title: ''
-labels: aurora builder, enhancement
+labels: ''
-assignees: swdriessen
+assignees: ''

 ---